Shazi-dani/GP-Online/README.md

 + Setup workspace in Codeanywhere and Created all folders and files and code project
 + Go to GitHub website
 + Go to my repository in the GitHub
-+ Go to Settings tab click on
++ Go to Settings tab click on Select pages in the left hand navigation menu.
++ From the source dropdown select main branch and press save.
++ The site has now been deployed, please note that this process may take a few minutes before the site goes live.
-+Go to GitHub Page and linking the main root to Master Branch Once this is done the page will automatically creat the ribbon with the http host page name that is been hosted by GitHub.
-The live link can be found here:
++ Go to GitHub Page and linking the main root to Master Branch Once this is done the page will automatically creat the ribbon with the http host page name that is been hosted by GitHub.
+The live link can be found here:(https://github.com/Shazi-dani/GP-Online.git)

 # Clone Project
 * Cloning of Project was made possible by GitHub